Frequently Asked Questions

 A child who feels sick rear facing is just as likely to suffer car sickness in a forward facing seat.
 In a forward facing seat it may actually be worse, because the child has a more restricted view out of the window.

 Rear end crashes only make up 5% of the total amount of car accidents, and usually occur at far lower speeds than frontal ones.
 75% of all crashes are frontal and the remaining 20% are side impacts.
 You obviously need to use a seat that will protect your child in the most common types of collisions, which are frontal and side impacts.
 But even in a rear end collision a child is usually better off in a rear facing car seat.
 In a rear end collision both vehicles are moving in the same direction, which throws the car that is hit from behind, forward.
 This means that the forces of the crash are far lower than they are in a frontal impact where the vehicle comes to a sudden halt.
-In a rear facing seat, the child's vulnerable head is positioned towards the centre of the vehicle, away from the point of impact.
-So rear facing is safer in all types of crashes, the only time forward facing would have the same effect as rear facing, would be if you were to reverse into something at high speed, and that is extremely unlikely.
+And in a rear facing seat, the child's vulnerable head is positioned towards the centre of the vehicle, away from the point of impact.

 Very often the reason that parents give for moving their young baby into a bigger forward facing seat, is that the baby has outgrown the infant carrier.
 This is however, extremely unlikely.
-Group 0+ car seats are designed to fit babies up to 13kg and around 75-85cm in length.
+Infant carrier car seats are designed to fit babies up to 13kg and around 75-87cm in length.
 Even the biggest babies on the top percentiles, won't reach that weight and length until they are around 12 months old.
 Clothes size 12-18 months fits babies who are 80-86cm tall, so as long as the baby still wears 12-18 months or smaller, they won't be too big for their car seat yet.
-An infant carrier can be used until the baby weighs 13kg, or the top of their head is level with the top edge of the seat.
 The straps are allowed to dip down below the baby's shoulders in their highest position, and their legs appearing 'too long' is fine too.
-The boy in this photograph is 18 months old.
-He is on the 90th percentiles for weight and height.
-That means that only 10% of all 18 month-old boys in the UK are bigger than him.
-And as you can see he still fits in this infant carrier really well.

 What is ISOfix?